traetox/goDiskTester/README.md

 # goDiskTester
-Simple application to easy the process of testing a whole gaggle of disks.
+Simple application to ease the process of testing a whole gaggle of disks.

 The program drops a pretty printed JSON log of tested disks so that subsequent runs are not duplicated.